Stary Kornin

 Stary Kornin is a village in the administrative district of Gmina Dubicze Cerkiewne, within Hajnówka County, Podlaskie Voivodeship, in north-eastern Poland, close to the border with Belarus.
-It lies approximately 6 km north of Dubicze Cerkiewne, 9 km south-west of Hajnówka, and 50 km south of the regional capital Białystok.

 According to the 1921 census, the village was inhabited by 245 people, among whom 4 were Roman Catholic, 225 Orthodox, and 16 Mosaic.
 At the same time, 13 inhabitants declared Polish nationality, 224 Belarusian,1 Jewish and 1 another.
 There were 60 residential buildings in the village.